 Law Office of Richard T. Seymour, P.L.L.C.

-If you are looking for a Washington DC employment attorney to represent you, the information on this web site may help you make your choice.
-The clients in whom we are most interested are:
+If you are looking for a Washington DC employment attorney to represent you or to join your local counsel in representing you, the information on this web site may help you make your choice.
+The clients in whom I am most interested are:

-- Partners, managers, administrators, and others who need to negotiate reasonable compensation or severance or non-competition agreements.
+- Professionals and managers who need to negotiate reasonable severance or noncompete agreements.

 - Whistleblowers (Sarbanes-Oxley, health & safety, and others).

-- Former employees who are sued over unreasonable non-competition or “non-compete” agreements.
+- People sued over unreasonable non-competition or noncompete agreements.

 - Reasonable people who have serious problems in the workplace.

-Richard Seymour is rated “AV” by Martindale-Hubbell, the leading American and international lawyers’ directory and rating service.
+I am rated “AV Preeminent – Judicial Edition” by Martindale-Hubbell, the leading American and international lawyers’ directory and rating service.
 This is the highest possible rating, and is explained by Martindale-Hubbell as follows: